alephium/docs/docs/ralph/contracts.md

 let _ = Bar(bazId).bar()
 ```

-In the Rhone upgrade, we introduced the `@using(methodSelector = true/false)` annotation to support multiple interfaces inheritance.
-You can set the `methodSelector` to `true` if your contract needs to inherit from multiple interfaces:
+In Ralph, you can use the `methodSelector` annotation if your contract needs to inherit from multiple interfaces:

 ```rust
 @using(methodSelector = true)